RmnRj/Birthday/README.md

 # 🎉 Birthday Wishes 🎂

-This page is dedicated to my elder brother,
+This page is dedicated to my elder brother Mr. Sunil,
 who wants to wish *bhauju* (his girlfriend) on her birthday.

 With Love ❤️